AHorner721/AHorner721/README.md

-### Hi there, I'm Ashly Horner 👋
+### Hi there, my name is Ashly Horner 👋

 ## I'm a Veteran, Developer, and Computer Science Student

 - 🔭 I’m currently working on a political progressive web app using node, express, and ejs.
-(Releasing December 2020)
+(Releasing Feb 2021)
 - 🌱 I’m currently learning server-side programming
 - 👯 I’m looking to collaborate on Content Management Systems
 - ⚡ Fun fact: I love to draw and talk about anime